 That time of the year has finally arrived!
 Crisp fall leaves, foggy nights, a deranged serial killer hiding behind every corner.
 It’s Halloween!
-This is the perfect time of year to bring your love for theatrics to life by adding some spooky accessories to your front porch or using the natural ambience to shoot that horror film you’ve been dying to finish!
+This is the perfect time of year to bring your love for theatrics to life by adding some spooky accessories to your front porch or using the natural ambiance to shoot that horror film you’ve been dying to finish!

-Whether you want to film your masterpiece or just scare your neighbors or, here are a few last minute tips to turn your Halloween into a horror movie!
+Whether you want to film your masterpiece or just scare your neighbors or, here are a few last-minute tips to turn your Halloween into a horror movie!

 When it comes to Halloween, fall leaves tossed by a slight breeze give the eerie impression that perfectly merges innocence and creepiness.
 However, if you live in a state with unpredictable weather like I do in Colorado (I currently have a foot of snow stacked in my backyard) and there’s no depending on the weather, then there’s one easy and fantastic solution: a fog machine!

 Available at any Halloween store and even grocery stores this time of year, this easy-to-use product will quickly set the ambiance for a perfect fall evening ready for some haunted fun.